akshay92bokade/gallery-app/README.md

-# Datalogy Test Project - Laravel Image Gallery and User Management
+# Laravel Image Gallery and User Management

 This project is a simple Laravel-based web application that provides user authentication, profile management, an image gallery, and cart functionality.
 It allows users to register, upload their profile pictures, browse an image gallery, add images to a cart, and manage their profiles.